 1 - Wash and Cut the Figs

-Before prepping the ingredients, start preheating your oven.
-Set it to 400° & grab a baking sheet.
-My baking sheet is well-loved and seasoned so most things do not stick.
-But I recommend using a cooking spray or lining the pan with parchment paper.
+Preheat the oven to 400° & grab a baking sheet.
+I recommend using a cooking spray or lining the pan with parchment paper.

 Wash and dry the fresh figs. Remove any stems.
 Using a sharp knife, stand up each fig and slice each in half vertically. (if the bottoms appear tough, slice horizontally to remove "the eye or ostiole")